FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 The call number of that source should be recorded using a `CALN` substructure.

-A `DATE` substructure can be used to denote the date when the source was known to be held by the specific repository.
+A `DATE` substructure can be used to denote the date when the source was known to be held by the specific holder.
 For example, if a Family Bible was passed from one person to another over time, a `SOURCE_REPOSITORY_CITATION` with a `DATE` substructure can be used to track the provenance as it was handed down.